PointsBet launched its Illinois sports betting app last week, and its retail operations are coming soon.

 By contrast, Chicagoans would have to drive almost five hours to East St. Louis to sign up for DraftKings Sportsbook.
 And they’d have to travel nearly three hours to East Peoria to sign up for FanDuel.

-The Grand Victoria Casino in Elgin, which is partners with William Hill Sportsbook, is about an hour away from Chicago.
+The Grand Victoria Casino in Elgin, which is partners with William Hill Sportsbook Illinois, is about an hour away from Chicago.

 Partnering with a racetrack an attractive option